michaelagbiaowei/altschool-cloud-exercises/third_semester/Exercise-1/README.md

 ## TASK

-.
-Create an S3 bucket, with a time stamp and your name
+- Create an S3 bucket, with a time stamp and your name

-enable static website hosting.
-Make sure you don't make the bucket public, make it private, but the tutor must be able to access your URL.
-Explore Cloudfront, to privately expose your index.html file in your S3 bucket.
+- Enable static website hosting, and bucket must be private

+- But the tutor must be able to access your URL.

+- Explore Cloudfront, to privately expose your index.html file in your S3 bucket.